New Trump Adviser H.R. McMaster Faces An Old Challenge — Iraq

 This time, he must try to do so from within the White House, as one of several top aides competing to make policy both within and outside of the formal National Security Council.
 Based on McMaster's track record, he may not shrink from dealing candidly with Trump's other staffers.

 "The president doesn't have a lot of experience in national security policy, in military policy," NPR Pentagon correspondent Tom Bowman told NPR's Morning Edition.
-"But let me tell you something: this guy (McMaster) is no shrinking violet.
+"But let me tell you something: This guy (McMaster) is no shrinking violet.
 He's very blunt, he's very smart, and he's not going to suffer fools gladly."

 Before the 1991 Iraq invasion, the U.S. had never fought a full-fledged war in the Middle East.
-Since then, the region has been the military's main focus and that looks likely to continue during the Trump administration.
+Since then, the region has been the military's main focus, and that looks likely to continue during the Trump administration.
 The U.S. is currently involved in wars in Iraq, Syria and Afghanistan and carries out periodic airstrikes elsewhere in the region.

 While Trump's national security policy is still taking shape, he has now become the fifth consecutive commander in chief to carry out military action in Iraq.

 Here's the condensed version of 26 years of U.S. military history in Iraq: President George H.W.
 Bush ordered Saddam kicked out of Kuwait, but left the Iraqi dictator in power.
 President Clinton upheld a no-fly zone over northern and southern Iraq, but did not dislodge Saddam.
 President George W. Bush invaded Iraq and toppled Saddam in 2003, and the Iraqi insurgency followed.
-President Obama withdrew the final U.S. troops at the end of 2011, but ordered air strikes in August 2014 to counter the emergence of the Islamic State.
+President Obama withdrew the final U.S. troops at the end of 2011, but ordered airstrikes in August 2014 to counter the emergence of the Islamic State.

 Obama later ordered thousands of American troops into Iraq and Syria to help indigenous fighters against ISIS, the strategic situation that Trump and McMaster inherit today.